rust-lang/cargo/src/doc/man/cargo-generate-lockfile.md

 ## DESCRIPTION

 This command will create the `Cargo.lock` lockfile for the current package or workspace.
-If the lockfile already exists, it will be rebuilt if there are any manifest changes or dependency updates.
+If the lockfile already exists, it will be rebuilt with the latest available version of every package.

 See also {{man "cargo-update" 1}} which is also capable of creating a `Cargo.lock` lockfile and has more options for controlling update behavior.